StackVista/stackstate-docs/configure/telemetry/debug-telemetry-synchronization.md

 ### Telemetry stream configuration

 To add telemetry to an element, the filters specified for each telemetry stream attached to an element are used to build a query.
 For push-based synchronizations, Elasticsearch is queried to retrieve the associated telemetry data.
 For pull-based synchronizations, the associated StackState plugin queries the external data source directly.

-In the StackState UI, [open the telemetry inspector](/use/metrics-and-events/browse-telemetry.md) to see details  of the applied filters.
+In the StackState UI, [open the telemetry inspector](/use/metrics-and-events/browse-telemetry.md) to see details of the applied filters:

-- Use the [telemetry inspector](/use/metrics-and-events/browse-telemetry.md) to check that the filters match the data received from the external data source.
-For example, an update to an external system may result in a change to the name applied to metrics in Elasticsearch or no results being returned when the external data source is queried.
+- Check that data is available for the selected filters.
+An update to an external system may result in a change to the name applied to metrics in Elasticsearch or no results being returned when the external data source is queried.
-- Use auto-complete to fill the filters.
+- Use auto-complete to select the filters.
 This ensures that the correct names are entered.

 ## See also